defndaines/kiroku/carnegie-medal.md

 # Andrew Carnegie Medals for Excellence

 Established in 2012 to recognize the best fiction and nonfiction books for adult readers published in the U.S. in the previous year.
+Administered by the American Library Association (ALA), selected by a seven-member selection committee of library experts.

 Count: 4